 Send and Shred is a secure shredding service for your paperwork.
-You buy a prepaid package, fill it with sensitive paperwork and lodge it in any post office.
+You buy a prepaid bag, fill it with sensitive paperwork and lodge it in any post office.
 We shred and recycle it.
 You can track it and download a destruction certificate for your records.

 If you've ever used a home shredder, or if you've ever thought that you should, this service is right for you.

 Because it saves you time, money and space.

 Because it could save you from fraud and identity theft.